 Perhaps it is because of this mix of traditional, historical, and cultural significance that the festival of Diwali comes across as one of the star attractions of the lot.
 Celebrated over a period of five days at the end of Ashvin and start of Kartika month as per the Hindu calendar, and the months of October and November as per the Gregorian calendar, Diwali is a distillation of the Hindu Itihaas into the modern times.

-It is the very first day of Diwali and falls on the 13th day of the 2nd half of the lunar month.
-On this day, as it is considered to be auspicious, people usually buy utensils, silver coins, gold and vehicles for themselves and their families.
-This day is also commemorated as the birth of Sri Dhanvantari God, who is an incarnation of Lord Vishnu and is known as the physician of the gods.
+This day marks the beginning of the Diwali festivities.
+It coincides with the 13th day of the lunar month's second half.
+People usually buy silver utensils, silver coins, gold, and automobiles for themselves and their families on this fortunate day.
+This day also commemorates the creation of Sri Dhanvantari God, who is an incarnation of Lord Vishnu and is regarded as the physician of the gods.